keily2701/bayesian-regression-demand-modeling/data/README.md

 ### Notes
 - The dataset has been cleaned and reformatted for analytical purposes.
 - Categorical variables are encoded numerically.
-- The data structure allows both descriptive analysis and predictive modeling focused on outbreak severity and risk assessment.
+- The dataset enables descriptive analysis, statistical modeling, and risk assessment applications.